shermanlxm728/pet-store/README.md

 # Pet Store

 This repo is an application for a local pet store.
 The store needs to manage the names, types, and price of all pets.

-The app is built with Spring Boot
+The app is built with Spring Boot.
 Each pet at the shop include the following attributes – name, type, price.
 For example: name:Max, type:dog, price:15

 The following functionality are exposed via RESTful APIs